Credentialing After Relocating: Tips and Best Practices

 Contact your provider relations representative and inquire if there are ways to make the credentialing process more efficient.

-Some insurance companies acknowledge that providers may practice across state lines, and they might offer solutions to facilitate the process.
+Some insurance companies acknowledge that providers may practice across state lines and might offer solutions to facilitate this process.

 Notify Your Patients